microsoft/frontend-bootcamp/step1-07/README.md

 ## Demo

 Let's start off in the TodoList, as that has the most data flow, up and down.
+There isn't any actionable UI in this component as we're simply passing `completed` down to each `TodoListItem`, but we can write a component interface to make sure that everything gets passed down properly.

+### Writing TodoListProps

 Looking at our `TodoApp` we know that `TodoList` has three props, `filter`, `todos`, and `filter`.
 We'll start by creating and interface that represents this component's props called `TodoListProps`.